idaholab/blackbear/doc/content/documentation/systems/Materials/ConcreteASREigenstrain.md

 ## Background

-ASR deterioration to concrete structures can be attributed, on the microscopic level, to the formation of a hydrophilic gel due to complex dissolution-precipitation reactions between reactive silica in aggregates, alkaline ions such as potassium $K^+$ and $Na^+$ and hydroxyl ions $OH^-$ in the cement pore solution.
+Deterioration of concrete structures affected by ASR can be attributed, on the microscopic level, to the formation of a hydrophilic gel due to complex dissolution-precipitation reactions between reactive silica in aggregates, alkaline ions such as potassium $K^+$ and $Na^+$ and hydroxyl ions $OH^-$ in the cement pore solution.
 If water is available in concrete pores, the gel swells, creating an internal pressure in localized regions within concrete structures, which can initiate micro- and macrocracking, excessive expansion, misalignment of